GlobularOne/snr/docs/source/user_guide/deeper_introduction.rst

 Deeper Introduction
 ===================

-The :doc:`quickstart` barely scratches the surface of all snr is.
+:doc:`quickstart` barely scratches the surface of all there is to snr.
 Here we will dig a bit deeper into snr's interface so you could use it easier.

 Verbosity
 ---------

 If you want to get a better idea of how it works inside, you can run snr with `-v` flag to increase verbosity.

-Message symbols
+Message Symbols
 ---------------

-Each message is categorized by a character known as it's symbol, and a color:
+Each message is categorized by a character known as its symbol, and a color as well:

-* Debug: Debug messages use the symbol `.` and the color magenta
+* Debug: Debug messages use the symbol `.` and the color magenta.

-* Info: Those messages use the symbol '!' and the color blue
+* Info: Those messages use the symbol `!`` and the color blue.

-* OK: Symbol `+` is used with color green
+* OK: Symbol `+` is used with the color green.

-* Warning: It's symbol is `*` and uses color yellow
+* Warning: Its symbol is `*` and uses color yellow.

-* Error: Symbol is `-` and uses color red
+* Error: Symbol is `-` and uses color red.

-The colors are used in a way that even if one doesn't remember the symbols, they could easily tell the type of message by them.
+The colors are used in a way that even if one doesn't remember the symbols, you could easily tell the type of message by them.

 And also there are some special messages, called system messages.
 They are from internals of snr and commands don't use them, most commonly you might see them with configuration issues or using an unknown command.
-They use symbol `-->` and no color.
+They use the symbol `-->` and use no color.

 `--init-if-needed` and `--init-only`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^